Schwinger dark matter production: Dark Schwinger production

-So far we have used the conductivity $\sigma$ to parametrize and quantify the energy density of the particles produced via the Schwinger effect.~Such an effect in flat spacetime depends on the ``electric force'' ($g_D E$) as well as on the mass of the charged particle and leads to an exponential suppression $\propto{\rm exp}[-m_\chi^2/|g_D E|]$.~In de-Sitter space expansion introduces one more parameter in the Hubble scale $H$ and non exponentially suppressed regimes become possible.~In this section we give a brief account of how the conductivity is expected to behave in the regime we are interested in.~For this we rely on previous studies of the Schwinger effect in a de-Sitter background~\cite{Kobayashi:2014zza,Hayashinaka:2016qqn,Banyeres:2018aax}.
+So far we have used the conductivity $\sigma$ to parametrize and quantify the energy density of the particles produced via the Schwinger effect.~Such an effect in flat spacetime depends on the ``electric force'' ($g_D E$) as well as on the mass of the charged particle and leads to an exponential suppression $\propto{\rm exp}[-m_\chi^2/|g_D E|]$.~In de-Sitter space expansion introduces one more parameter in the Hubble scale $H$ and non exponentially suppressed regimes become possible.~In this section we give a brief account of how the conductivity is expected to behave in the $|g_D E| \ll H^2 $ (weak) and $g_D E \gg H^2$ (strong) electric force regimes.~For this we rely on previous studies of the Schwinger effect in a de-Sitter background~\cite{Kobayashi:2014zza,Hayashinaka:2016qqn,Banyeres:2018aax}.